How to Save Big with Senior Discounts

 Senior Discounts on Groceries

-Many major grocery stores offer senior discounts on certain days.
+Many major grocery stores offer senior discounts on certain days, which can be a great way to save money on food.
 Some local independent grocery stores will offer small discounts too, so it never hurts to ask your go-to market about senior deals.

 • Fred Meyer: 10% off on select items on the first Tuesday of every month for those 55 and older.

-• New Seasons: 10% off for seniors on Wednesdays on select items.
+• New Seasons: 10% off for seniors 65+ on Wednesdays on most items.

-• Hy-Vee: 5% off on Wednesdays for seniors at participating locations.
+• Hy-Vee: 5% off on Thursdays for seniors 55+ at participating locations.

 💡 Quick Tip: If you’re creating a budget, try the 50/30/20 budget rule.
 Allocate 50% of your after-tax income to the “needs” of life, like living expenses and debt.
 Spend 30% on wants, and then save the remaining 20% towards saving for your long-term goals.